 That’s why Julia Tzu, M.D., founder and medical director of Wall Street Dermatology, suggests using it in a topical application, too.
 “Topical magnesium is thought to be anti-inflammatory. it helps in synthesizing the necessary oils that our skin produces for protection,”.
 Facial powders and mineral makeup usually contain magnesium compounds.
 Don’t rely on it as the main source.
 Cullen says there’s not a lot of science proving the benefits of topical application, so it’s better to actually ingest it.

-If a food has a lot of fiber, it likely has a decent amount of magnesium in it too.
+If a food has a lot of fiber, it likely has a decent amount of Mg in it too.
 Lastly, Cullen says dark chocolate and avocado are solid sources.